 Music became the first language I learned to speak.
 I began writing songs when I was 7 years old, and recorded my first CD when I was 8.

 Throughout my life music became my dearest friend.
-I held onto it though my darkest moments, and used it to express my highest highs.
+I held onto it through my darkest moments, and used it to express my highest highs.

 I never knew where the music came from.
 There seemed to be this invisible place where the music existed; the ether.
 The game was to swim into that ether and merge with it.